darknd/MegaDeck/README.md

 # 🎮 MegaDeck

-MegaDeck is a modern ROM launcher inspired by DuckStation, made for managing and launching MegaCD/Sega CD games via RetroArch.
+MegaDeck is a modern ROM launcher inspired by DuckStation, made for managing and launching Sega CD/Saturn games (by now) via RetroArch.

 ![Screenshot](MegaDeck/engine/megadeck_ui.png)